The best sales to shop today: Dyson, Fitbit, MacBook Air and more

 - Looking for a new culinary pursuit?
 Pick up a discounted Anova Precision Cooker Nano for $109, and give sous vide a go.

-- If you were affected by yesterday’s Nor’easter (or you’re expecting snow some other time this season), shop The Home Depot’s one-day deals on snow blowers and generators, along with other outdoor power tools.
+- If you were affected by yesterday’s nor’easter (or you’re expecting snow some other time this season), shop The Home Depot’s one-day deals on snow blowers and generators, along with other outdoor power tools.

-- Buy two or more beaded BaubleBar bracelets (perhaps for your Valentine?), and save 20% with code PISA20.
+- Buy two or more beaded BaubleBar bracelets (perhaps for your valentine?) and save 20% with code PISA20.

 - Select winter boots from Sperry are up to 60% at the brand’s flash sale.